Dhruvaraju/python-alpha/FLASK.md

 // app:create_app() will let heroku know that starting files is app.py and run the create_app() function as entry point.
 ```

+> gunicorn works in linux and mac, but it will not work in windows.